© Crown copyright 2018

 For more information on simplified expenses see simplified expenses if you’re self-employed.

-If you have an existing business and you are switching over to cash basis, you might have to make some one-off adjustments to your tax in this period.
+If you have an existing business and you’re switching over from traditional accounting to cash basis, you might have to make some one-off adjustments to work out your profit in this period.
 The table below shows if you need to make an adjustment, and if so, how to make it.

 |When you need to make an adjustment||How to do the one-off adjustment|